drcgjung/tractusx/README.md

 ## Build & Deploy It

-You can build and run Catena-X@Home using this [Walkthrough](connector/api-wrapper/README.md) and the [Docker Compose Manifest](connector/api-wrapper/docker-compose.yml).
+You can build and run Catena-X@Home using this [Walkthrough](connector/api-wrapper/README.md) and the [Docker Compose Manifest](connector/api-wrapper/docker-compose.yml)
+(which will be complemented with an [Argo-CD](https://argoproj.github.io/cd/) compatible kubernetes HELM chart)

 ## Run It

 You can interact with the Catena-X API(s) using this [Postman Collection](catenax.postman_collection.json).
+Please do also import the [Localhost Postman Environment](catenax.postman_environment.json) in case you want to interact with Catena-X@Home (or adapt according to the target Catena-X environment).

 ## Scope